How to Watch Japanese Television Live Online: The Quick, No-nonsense Guide

 This app is the easiest way to quench your thirst for Japanese live TV.

-With options such as TBS, Tokyo MX and NHK live streaming 24/7, by downloading this free app, you’ll turn your smartphone into a “mobile TV” you can switch on whenever you feel like watching something in Japanese.
+With options such as TBS, Tokyo MX and NHK World TV, this free app will turn your smartphone into a “mobile TV” you can switch on whenever you feel like watching something in Japanese.

 Ads do pop up while you’re watching, but you can consider them akin to your average TV commercial.